Building a Custom Home: Doing First Things First

 Allocate your funds to receive the best value for your investment.
 It’s usually wise to purchase the best land you can afford, since this long-term investment is more likely to be sound than anything else.
 It’s also prudent to spend money on a great kitchen.
 A large family room is another good investment.
 Make all of the rooms and closets as large as you can afford, since it is very expensive to go back later and enlarge a room.
 If your budget is limited, it is better to hold off on some of the finishing details than to cut down the size of the rooms.

 Once you understand what is within your means, find an architect.
 “A builder looks at the practical end, while the architect considers the aesthetics,” explains Bert Allen.
 While the two processes need to be separate, the two professionals should work together.
 “I like to have checks and balances between the two,” says Allen.
+You will also need to find a trustworthy industrial supply specialist to provide quality construction equipment.

 Once you have a well thought-out plan, a home builder that you trust, and an architect who understands your dreams and financial limitations, you have taken the first steps on the road to your custom home.